josev2046/SYA-BlackLives-The-GLR-Black-London-Collection/README.md

 ## Unlocking the Power of the GLR Black London Collection

 **Abstract:** This paper outlines the "Save Your Archive: Black Lives" project, a critical initiative to preserve audiovisual materials documenting the Black British experience.
 Focusing on the "GLR Black London" collection, we detail the methodology, including retrieval and digitization of obsolete formats into a searchable Media Asset Management (MAM) system, enhanced by Retrieval Augmented Generation (RAG).
 Our analysis reveals a vibrant historical record encompassing activism, the struggle against systemic racism and discrimination, and cultural identity.
-This project secures a vital part of Black British heritage and provides an indispensable resource for fostering a more inclusive global society.

 **Keywords:** Black British experience, Archival preservation, Digitization, Media Asset Management, Retrieval Augmented Generation (RAG), Social justice, Cultural heritage, Audiovisual archives